krlsdgzmn/agira-dapp/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

+## Special Thanks

+A special thanks to **peterpeterparker**, the creator of Juno, for providing insights and solutions to overcome some of the challenges faced with dynamic routing in Next.js and the `@dfinity/agent` library.

 ## License